Please Believe Me! 3 Lessons Graduate Students Learn the Hard Way

 Numerous students have learned this lesson the hard way.

 That’s all before the analysis was even started!
-During analysis, you might find your code generates an unexpected error; the analysis uses too many system resources to complete; or it takes hours to run only to find forgot to specify an option or include a variable and have to do it again.
-After all that, you might learn the data violates some of the assumptions required for your statistical test and you’ll need to modify your analytic plan.
+During analysis, you might find your code generates an unexpected error; the analysis uses too many system resources to complete; or it takes hours to run, only to find you forgot to specify an option or include a variable, and have to do it again.
+After all that, you might learn the data violates some of the assumptions required for your statistical test, and you’ll need to modify your analytic plan.

 Don’t think you’ll have it any easier if you’re doing qualitative analyses either.
 You’ll learn just how long it takes to complete quality control checks on interview transcriptions, review interview responses for themes, create coding schemes and have them approved, get your coding cross-validated, and then review it again just to be thorough.
 All before you can write up any results.